-Three months later James took on the world – launching North Shoes’ website www.northshoes.co.uk
+Now James is taking on the world – launching North Shoes’ website www.northshoes.co.uk

 The company’s website effectively its third ‘shop’ – went live in June 2009 and the business now literally began to boast customers all over the globe.

 But James didn't stop there, opening a new store in Stamford in July 2011 and moving some staff from the other two stores.
 This ensured the North's high standards were upheld and new staff were employed to continue growth.